Research

 Working Papers

-"From Travels to Transfers: How UN Secretary-General State Visits Drive Multilateral Aid" (with Jihwan Jeong, Byungwon Woo, and Hyunjin Yim)
+"From Travels to Transfers: How UN Secretary-General State Visits Drive Multilateral Aid" (with Jihwan Jeong, Byungwon Woo, and Hyunjin Yim).

-Work in Progress
+Selected Work in Progress

 "Actors and Process of Gender Equality Trade Policymaking" (dissertation chapter)